Prudentnavigator/PrivateChatRoom-Server/README.md

     or if you run the server.py as standalone server, in the '.pcr_port' file.
 3. The program reads/writes from/to a log file named ".privateChat_server.log"
     to store and display server messages, errors, and client connections.
-    Log files are rotated (max 3 files).
+    Log files are rotated (max 4 files).
 4. There are 2 different options to use the server:
     a) gui_server.py (on a desktop/laptop with a GUI)
     b) server.py (on a desktop/laptop if a GUI is not required)
-5. The gui_server.py can also be packaged with pyinstaller (included in the requirements.txt) to a standalone executable.
-6. The Server logs info for troubleshooting and monitoring purposes only and does not log any messages between clients.
+5. The Server logs info for troubleshooting and monitoring purposes only and does not log any messages between clients.
-7. Please note that this program does not encrypt the data being sent between clients!
+6. Please note that this program does not encrypt the data being sent between clients!

 Features: